nodesocket/quote-stream/README.md

 # Quote Stream

-Push JSON stock quotes in real-time over web-socket.
+Push JSON stock quotes in real-time over web-sockets.

 ## Usage

 **Apple Inc. (AAPL)**
 ### <http://localhost:4000/#AAPL>

 Simply replace **AAPL** in the URL with a **valid ticker symbol**.
-Stock quotes are pulled from <http://finance.google.com> and are real-time.
+Stock quotes are pulled from <https://finance.google.com> and are real-time.

 ## Additional Details